 I've learned, that you have no idea what's going to happen.
 Your results will be like nothing you expected.
 You'll go in a direction, you'll make paintings you had no idea you would make.
 That's how it happens.

-The point of art making, is to be in...full article
+The point of art making, is to...full article

 "Just keep playing and let the muse back into the fold.
 Gently now.
 No searching.
 No working.
 No trying.
 Just let the spirit come back in and don't be greedy.
 Be ready."